The Derived Deligne Conjecture: Enriched categories and enriched totalization

 given by the adjoint of the composite

 \end{remark}

 \begin{defin} Let $\CC$ and $\DD$ be monoidal categories over $\VV$.
-A \emph{lax functor over $\VV$} consists of a functor $F : \CC → \DD$ together with a natural transformation which is associative and unital with respect to the monoidal structures over $\VV$ of $\CC$ and $\DD$.
-See \cite[Proposition 10.1.5]{riehl} for explicit diagrams stating the coherence axioms.
-If $ν_F$ is a natural isomorphism we say $F$ is a \emph{functor over $\VV$}.
-Let $F,G : \CC → \DD$ be lax functors over $\VV$.
-A \emph{natural transformation over $\VV$} is a natural transformation $μ : F ⇒ G$ such that for any $C ∈ \VV$ and for any $X ∈ \CC$ we have
+A \emph{lax functor over $\VV$} consists of a functor $F : \CC \longrightarrow \DD$ together with a natural transformation which is associative and unital with respect to the monoidal structures over $\VV$ of $\CC$ and $\DD$, see \cite[Proposition 10.1.5]{riehl} for the explicit coherence axioms.
+If $\nu_F$ is a natural isomorphism, we say $F$ is a \emph{functor over $\VV$}. \end{defin}